-And then create or copy system-provided files to these user-writable directories.
-For instance, a user might create a ngcguicompatible subfile named:
+And then create or copy files to these user-writable directories.
+For instance, a user might create a ngcgui-compatible subfile named:

+'''

 /home/myusername/mysubs/example.ngc

+'''

-To use files in new directories, the ini file must be edited to include the new subfiles and to augment the search path(s).
+The ini file must be edited to include new subfiles and to augment the path(s).
 For this example: